Obtaining citizenship in Israel – how can one make the Holy Land their home?

 Israel is the state of the Jewish people, but it does not serve as a refuge for the criminals of the world just because they happen to be Jewish.
 Therefore, if an applicant has been convicted of criminal offenses, the MoI will examine their application and see whether their immigration to Israel will pose a danger to public safety.
 In these cases, the officials consider the balance of public safety and the applicant’s “danger level”.
 On the one hand is considered the possible damage that the immigrant is liable to cause to the Israeli public upon immigration, given the estimated likelihood that he will return to commit crimes.
 On the other hand is the damage caused to the eligible Olim due to their immigration application being denied, and to Israeli society due to missing out on the immigrant’s contributions.

 The Ministry of the Interior may refuse permission to immigrate to a person with a dangerous and contagious disease.
 In practice, excepting such extreme cases as an Ebola outbreak, MoI officials will rarely explicitly refuse to approve an immigration application based on the applicant’s health.
-However, immigration experts have noted that the immigration requests of eligible Olim with a terminal or chronic illness often encounter inexplicable delays.
+However, immigration experts have noted that the immigration requests of eligible Olim with a terminal or chronic illness, or mental issues, often encounter inexplicable delays.

 Anyone who was born as a Jew and converted to another religion has no right to immigrate to Israel according to Israeli Supreme Court rulings.
 It should be emphasized that from the point of view of the immigration authorities and the State of Israel, Messianic Jews, who consider themselves Jews who believe in Jesus, have converted to Christianity and are not eligible for aliyah.
 According to legal precedents and a long tradition established during previous immigration waves, the Ministry of Interior is not concerned about the religious affiliation of those entitled to aliyah due to family ties who were not born as Jews (in other words, any immigrants whose mother is not Jewish).
 However, based on a number of recent verdicts regarding Ministry of Interior denials of immigration requests, this may change in the future.